 This online quiz platform allows teachers to create custom-made quizzes for their learners about any topic.
-You don’t need to be an expert on coding or other technical aspects to use this site, as it has been simplified so that all you need to do is choose the topic and prepare your questions and answers, then let them know how you want the game to progress.
-Using their global leader board feature, you can share your results and engage with other teachers worldwide, which tracks how your students perform against others from different schools.
+You don’t need to be an expert on coding or other technical aspects to use this site, as it has been simplified so that all you need to do is choose the topic and prepare your questions and answers, then let the platform know how you want the game to progress.
+Using its global leaderboard feature, you can share your results and engage with other teachers worldwide, which tracks how your students perform against others from different schools.

 With Nearpod, there’s no need to be tech-savvy.
 The platform is intuitive and straightforward so that anyone can use it.
 You can enhance existing lessons by adding interactivity.
 Create your assignments from scratch.
 Assess students through real-time polling, quizzes, open-ended questions, and more.
 Then share lesson materials with students and parents to revisit and review the content at home.
 All in one place!

 Padlet is one of the popular digital bulletin boards out there.
 It’s simple and easy to use.
 Students can post their projects on the board to share with peers and teachers, or you can use Padlet as a platform for students to collaborate on projects together.
-This tool is excellent for the social studies classroom.
-Students can create a timeline of events during the American Revolution or a board about their favorite American Presidents for President’s Day.
-It’s also great for creating a timeline in science as students learn about evolution over time or as they learn about the planets in our solar system!
+It can create visual boards using images, text, wallpapers, Venn diagrams, etc, and can be used for reading and listening.

 Choosing the Right Teaching Tools for your Students